 3. Focused heating can leave others cold

-4. Infrared heaters must not be obstructed by objects
+4. Infrared heaters must not be obstructed

 For infrared heaters to work most effectively, they need to be able to send their warming rays throughout the room.
 Therefore, if objects such as furniture are obstructing the rays, the panels will be less effective.
 This means that, in practice, you need enough space around the heater.
 This can be tough, especially in small rooms.